iamhamidrezaee/MSP/README.md

 # Key Features:

-Utilizes historical daily stock data of Microsoft (MSFT) from 1987 to 2023. "\t" Implements XGBoost regression to build a robust predictive model.
+Utilizes historical daily stock data of Microsoft (MSFT) from 1987 to 2023.

+Implements XGBoost regression to build a robust predictive model.

 Includes time series analysis to capture trends and seasonality in the stock prices.

 Performs hyperparameter tuning using GridSearchCV for optimal model performance.

 Provides interactive Jupyter notebooks for data exploration and model analysis.

 Applies feature engineering for improving the model performance and prediction accuracy.

 Explains every part of the project with great detail and description

 # Usage: